 • Are General Motors vehicles the only cars that have a EDR / event data recorder / black box?

 No, based on a directive by the NTSB, almost all vehicles sold in North America since 1997 are recording some type of vehicle crash data.
-These include Toyota, Mercedes Benz, and Mitsubishi vehicles to name a few.
+These include Toyota, Ford and Mercedes Benz vehicles to name a few.

 "Develop and implement, in conjunction with the domestic and international manufacturers.
 A plan to gather better information on crash pulses and other crash parameters in actual crashes, utilizing current or augmented sensing and recording devices."